Blupo/ColorPane/docs/technical/api-reference.md

     OnGradientChanged: ((Gradient | ColorSequence) -> nil)?
 }
 ```

-Currently, the type of `InitialGradient` and the value of `GradientType` must match.
-This will be changed in a future update.

 - `OnGradientChanged` must **not** yield.
 - `InitialColorSpace` refers to the one of the color spaces used by [Color.mix](https://blupo.github.io/Color/api/color/#colormix).